From Play to Replay: Composed Video Retrieval for Temporally Fine-Grained Videos

 Abstract

 Composed Video Retrieval (CoVR) retrieves a target video given a query video and a modification text describing the intended change.
 Existing CoVR benchmarks emphasize appearance shifts or coarse event changes and therefore do not test the ability to capture subtle, fast-paced temporal differences.
 We introduce TF-CoVR, the first large-scale benchmark dedicated to temporally fine-grained CoVR.
-TF-CoVR focuses on gymnastics and diving and provides 180K triplets drawn from FineGym and FineDiving.
+TF-CoVR focuses on gymnastics and diving and provides 180K triplets drawn from FineGym and FineDiving datasets.
 Previous CoVR benchmarks focusing on temporal aspect, link each query to a single target segment taken from the same video, limiting practical usefulness.
-In TF-CoVR, we instead construct each pair by prompting an LLM with the label differences between clips drawn from different videos; every pair is thus associated with multiple valid target videos (3.9 on average), reflecting real-world tasks such as sports-highlight generation.
+In TF-CoVR, we instead construct each <query, modification> pair by prompting an LLM with the label differences between clips drawn from different videos; every pair is thus associated with multiple valid target videos (3.9 on average), reflecting real-world tasks such as sports-highlight generation.
 To model these temporal dynamics we propose TF-CoVR-Base, a concise two-stage training framework: (i) pre-train a video encoder on fine-grained action classification to obtain temporally discriminative embeddings; (ii) align the composed query with candidate videos using contrastive learning.
 We conduct the first comprehensive study of image, video, and general multimodal embedding (GME) models on temporally fine-grained composed retrieval in both zero-shot and fine-tuning regimes.
-On TF-CoVR, TF-CoVR-Base improves zero-shot mAP@50 from 5.92 (LanguageBind) to 7.51, and after fine-tuning raises the state-of-the-art from 19.83 to 25.82.
+On TF-CoVR, TF-CoVR-Base improves zero-shot mAP@50 from 5.92 (LanguageBind) to 7.51, and after fine-tuning raises the state-of-the-art from 19.83 to 27.22

-Try TF-CoVR Demo
+TF-CoVR Interactive Demo

 TF-CoVR Dataset Generation Pipeline